shankarpandey7230/React/Readme.md

 Only one default export from component

 #Props: are use by components to communicate with each other.Parent component can pass some information to its child components by giving them props.
 They are readable only.Unidirectional data flow

+State: is a built in React object that is used to contain data or information abou the component.
+A components's state can change over time; whenever it changes the components to rerender

+Hooks: are defined using JavaScript functions, but they represent a special type of reusable logic with restrictions on where they can be called